-- There is an increase in submitted proposals led by Italian PIs; - There is an increase in accepted proposals with Italian PIs; - There is an increase in the number of Italian PIs and Co-I's (i.e. there is increased participation of Italian researchers); - There is an increased territorial distribution of submitted and accepted Italian proposals. - Over the last three cycles the fraction of Italian-led proposals (relative to submitted Italian-PI proposals) that are accepted increases with each cycle, and in the latest cycle they performed better than any other EU-country; - Over 4 cycles, Italy "breaks even": Italian PI-led proposals constitute about 8% of all submitted EU-executive proposals, and also about 8% of all accepted EU-executive proposals.
-These percentages are already similar to those for the other ESO observing facilities, established over a longer time; - Averaged over 4 cycles, the countries that do better than Italy all already have a strong tradition in mm-astronomy with strong groups and/or privileged access to (sub)mm telescopes.
-But Italian astronomers are clearly catching up.
+- There is an increase in submitted proposals led by Italian PIs; - There is an increase in accepted proposals with Italian PIs;

+- There is an increase in the number of Italian PIs and Co-I's (i.e. there is increased participation of Italian researchers);

+- There is an increased territorial distribution of submitted and accepted Italian proposals.

+- Over the last three cycles the fraction of Italian-PI proposals (relative to submitted Italian-PI proposals) that are accepted increases with each cycle;

+Over 4 cycles, Italy "breaks even": Italian PI-led proposals constitute about 8% of all submitted EU-executive proposals , and also about 8% of all accepted EU-executive proposals;

+- Averaged over 4 cycles, the countries that do better than Italy all already have a strong tradition in mm-astronomy with strong groups and/or privileged access to (sub)mm telescopes (IRAM-partners; The Netherlands; Sweden and other nordic countries).